 It’s not about you.
 Know the 5 stages of awareness.

+Written communications are about your audience!
 Whether you’re putting together a website, a social media campaign or any kind of corporate/marketing communication program, you often tend to focus on the product, service or idea you’re promoting.
 It’s understandable.
 But your communications effort is NOT primarily about you, it’s about your audience and their needs.
-Not your product but their problem.
+Not […]

 You and your business need content.
 Not just words and explanations but clear, useful, compelling and persuasive content that powerfully separates you from the competition and the clutter.
-Now that we’re closing in on the busy fall period, how do you find a great writer who can consistently provide the goods?
+Now that we’re into the new year, how do you find a good writer who can consistently provide the goods?
+It’s important to know the specific skills […]